arian-arab/Voronoi_Clustering_Python/README.md

 The key steps are as follows:

 **1) Generate Random Points:**
-The first line creates a set of randomly scattered points in 2D space:  points = np.random.random([number_of_points,2]).
+The first line creates a set of randomly scattered points in 2D space:<br>
+points = np.random.random([number_of_points,2]).<br>
 Here, number_of_points is set to 1000 as an example.

 **2) Compute Voronoi Tessellations:**
-The second line computes the Voronoi diagram, extracting the coordinates of each Voronoi cell along with their corresponding areas:  voronoi_areas, voronoi_cells =  find_voronoi(points)
+The second line computes the Voronoi diagram, extracting the coordinates of each Voronoi cell along with their corresponding areas:<br>
+voronoi_areas, voronoi_cells =  find_voronoi(points)

 ![image](https://github.com/user-attachments/assets/23085af4-3654-4ebe-b474-be03a9ba047f)